Legacy-Edition-Minigames/Website/_posts/2023-2-2-germany-server-available.markdown

   If you have connection issues with the main US server, this server located in Germany might be for you.

-  There are 2 days to connect:
+  There are 2 ways to connect:

   1. Joining the server address **germany.leb.derpbox.xyz** (Recommended!)